psykher/crypto-utils-js/README.md

 # crypto-utils-js
-JavaScript library for encryption / decryption.
+JavaScript library for encryption / decryption. </br></br>

+This package is intended to work both on the server side and on the client side.

 ## Installation: